How to Transfer a Car Title in Illinois

 For almost all motor vehicle services, the Secretary of State’s office needs drivers to complete an Application for a Vehicle Transaction form.
 You’ll bubble in the service you require in part labeled “Type of transaction.”

-The SOS streamlines these processes by utilizing a single form rather than five, allowing drivers to complete all required paperwork in one sitting.
+By utilizing a single form rather than five, the SOS streamlines these processes, allowing drivers to complete all required paperwork in one sitting.
 Simply put, it’s a more convenient way to handle an Illinois title transfer.
 Additionally, the cost of this form is determined by the service(s) requested.

 Step 6: Fill out a form for Private Party Vehicle Tax Transaction.

-Tax Form RUT-50 should be filed, and the 6.25% state sales tax should be paid to the county tax collector with private car sales.
+Tax Form RUT-50 should be filed and the 6.25% state sales tax should be paid to the county tax collector with any private car sale.
 Additional county taxes and title transfer fees are not included in this rate.
-The entire tax amount depends on the model year and purchase price.
-Automobiles worth more than $15,000 are taxed differently.
+The entire amount of tax collected is dependent on the model year and purchase price of the vehicle.
+Automobiles worth more than $15,000 are taxed differently than those worth less than $15,000.

 Bear in mind that the tax rate is determined by the vehicle’s “reasonable value.”
 Simply put, even if you purchase a car for significantly less than its market value, you will still be taxed at the market value rate.
-This document calculates the vehicle’s tax liability based on the purchase price or fair market value assessed by a licensed dealer.
+This document is used to calculate the vehicle’s tax liability based on the purchase price or fair market value as assessed by a licensed dealer.

-Step 7: Pay the Illinois title transfer fees and other applicable charges.
+Step 7: Pay the Illinois title transfer fees and any other applicable charges.

-Transferring a car to Illinois is too expensive.
-A standard vehicle transfer costs just over $300 and may be higher if additional paperwork is required.
+Transferring a car in Illinois is too expensive.
+The overall cost of a standard vehicle transfer is just over $300 and maybe higher if additional paperwork is required.
 The vehicle title is $150; the SOS will add another $151 for registration and tag.

 If you need to update your name in the SOS database, an extra $15 will be charged.
-Transferring vehicles from a deceased joint owner to a single-living owner will be assessed a $15 application cost, a $50 title fee, and a $3 registration fee.
+Transferring vehicles from a deceased joint owner to the single living owner will be assessed a $15 application cost, a $50 title fee, and a $3 registration fee.

 Step 8: Apply for a plate transfer or a new license plate.

 Transferring your license plate is simple.
 Just accomplish the same Application for Vehicle Transaction as transferring your title and select the “Title and transfer” box.
-Transferring your plates is $25, which will be added to the registration cost if you do so simultaneously.
+The cost of transferring your plates is $25, which will be added to the cost of registration if you do so all at once.

 To apply for a new license plate, complete the Application for Vehicle Transaction form and check the “Title and plates” or “Plates alone” option.
 A new plate costs $29, including tax.